MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-permissions-modern-experience.md

 When sharing a team site, you may invite users, Office 365 Groups, and security groups to be a member of the site.
 When shared via the site permissions interface on the site itself, be aware that inviting a new member will not join that member to the connected Office 365 Group.
 You can invite new members to the Office 365 Group, which will automatically provide that member the proper access to the team site.

-### Configuration Options for Sharing within SharePoint Online
+### Configuration options for sharing within SharePoint Online

 By default, internal sharing is available on all SharePoint sites including team sites and communication sites.
 By default, external sharing is also allowed.